enonic/old-xp-doc/doc/operations/configuration.rst

 transport.tcp.port
   Custom port for the node to node communication.
 Defaults to the range ``9300-9400``. gateway.expected_nodes
-  Number of nodes expected to be in the cluster to start the recovery.
-Default ``1``. gateway.recover_after_nodes
+  Number of nodes expected to be in the cluster to start the recovery immediately.
+Default ``1``. gateway.recover_after_time
+  Time to wait until recovery happens once the nodes are met.
+Default ``5m``. gateway.recover_after_nodes
-  Number of nodes expected to be in the cluster to start the recovery after recovery timeout.
+  Number of nodes expected to be in the cluster to start the recovery after gateway.recover_after_time.
 Default ``1``. discovery.zen.minimum_master_nodes
   Ensure a node sees N other master eligible nodes to be considered operational within the cluster.
 Default ``1``. discovery.zen.ping.multicast.enabled